gregv12/Fluxtion-5-minute-tutorail/README.md

 -  GateController - controls gate.
 Child of CarParkMonitor, closes gate when full.
 Handles RequestEntry events for queued cars and opens the gate when a space is free

 ## Running the example
-Run the main method from your ide and you should see similar output to below:
+Run the main method from your ide and you should see similar output to below.

+-  A Processor.java file will be generated in: {project_build_dir}\target/generated-sources/fluxtion/com/fluxtion/examoke/fluxtion5minute/main
+-  A png of the execution graph will also be generated - {project_build_dir}\src/main/resources/com/fluxtion/examoke/fluxtion5minute/main/

 ```
 car in spaces used:1
 CAR PARK FULL